 DFAS and Military Pensions in Colorado

-In the state of Colorado, as in all other states, the Defense Finance and Accounting Service (DFAS) manages the payment of military retirement benefits and pensions.
+As in all other states, the Defense Finance and Accounting Service (DFAS) manages the payment of military retirement benefits and pensions.
 Because any assets acquired during the marriage are considered “marital property”, DFAS benefits will be subject to the “equitable distribution” laws of Colorado.

 Military Retirements are subject to a formula governed by Federal law.
 In Colorado, we call this the “Hunt/Gallo” formula, named after the two primary cases in Colorado which recognized the Federal formula.
-Essentially, the spouses share of the military retirement is calculated according to [years in service while married]/[total years in service] divided by two.
+Essentially, the spouse's share of the military retirement is calculated according to [years in service while married]/[total years in service] divided by two.
 As this is a matter of Federal law, the retirement rules are fixed, and Colorado will normally not deviate from the formula.
 However, the court is free to adjust other assets to achieve an equitable result.

-Manyof our clients have obtained a military divorce via email while deployed overseas A signed fee agreement is sent to us by conventional mail, but all other legal correspondence can take place via email or telephone.
+Many of our military clients have obtained a divorce via email while deployed overseas.
+A signed fee agreement is sent to us by conventional mail, but all other legal correspondence can take place via email or telephone.